Genability/genability-java/README.md

 Be sure to check out the [tutorial](http://genability.github.io/genability-java/tutorial.html) and the [tutorial app](https://github.com/Genability/java-client-tutorial) for some examples to get you started.

 # How to Run the Tests
-1. Get an appId and appKey.
+1. Get a Genability appId and appKey.
+2. Copy the `src/test/resources/genability.properties` file into a new `src/test/resources/genability.local.properties`.
+This copy is gitignored.
-2. Put the appId and appKey in the `src/test/resources/genability.properties` file.
+3. Fill in your appId and appKey into the `.local.properties`.
-3. Compile the library and run JUnit tests with `mvn test`.
+4. Run `mvn test`: compiles the library and runs JUnit tests.
-4. Develop your own app.
+5. Develop your own app.
 Read the API documentation at http://developer.genability.com.